dlcs/dlcs-cli/README.md

 ## Getting Started

-You need to craete a `~/.dlcs-cli/credentials.json` file containing default values.
+You need to create a `~/.dlcs-cli/credentials.json` file containing default values.

 ```json
 {